Back Fly Up & Down

-Learning the back flying up and down (fall rate) movements will, similar to when learning the same skill belly flying, provide you with the ability to adjust the altitude you are flying at and allow you to control this especially when flying with another flyer.
-Being comfortable at gaining altitude in the tunnel on your back will also eventually help lead you in to other trick moves during your flight progression.
+Learning the back flying up and down (fall rate) movements will provide you with the ability to adjust the altitude you are flying at and allow you to control this especially when flying with another flyer.
+Being comfortable at gaining altitude in the tunnel on your back will also help lead you in to other trick moves during your flight progression.

 In order to begin learning upward and downward movement (fall rate adjustment) you must first be comfortable in the neutral back-flying position, confident that you can move forward, backward and can control your heading throughout every flight.
 Ensuring that you are comfortable with these movements first will mean that when you fly up inside the wind tunnel you can control yourself the entire time, keeping yourself away from the walls.